 Any custom solution would ultimately require collaboration between many technical organizational units in the EP and in the Council.
 To favour synchronization and information flow, a technical committee should be established to follow-up the technical aspects and the necessary adaptation and changes throughout the whole project lifecycle.

-Additionally – depending on the further analysis – some of End Users have expressed wishes of working with a more nimble, mobile devices – portables, netbooks or tablets.
+Additionally – depending on the further analysis – some End Users have expressed wishes to work with more nimble, mobile devices – portables, netbooks or tablets.
 Further analysis should address the wishes of users with possible IT security concerns.

 Personal data impact